 There is a reason why brands choose specific fonts and stick to them, not only in their logos but across their communication collaterals—brand recognition.
 Using the same set of fonts builds recognition, consistency, and a sense of harmony throughout the visual design.
 As a result, users get the same brand experience wherever they go.

 For instance, The New Yorker’s Irvin font is instantly recognizable with the large round ‘o’ and the slanted ‘s’.
 Likewise, Apple is known to use their latest font San Francisco not just on their website but throughout the UI of all Apple devices to give a consistent experience for customers and prospects alike.

 4. Influence decisions

 Websites and mobile apps need people to take action, sign up for a newsletter, share an article, or even buy a product.
 Typography plays a crucial role in influencing such decisions.
-For instance, using highlight to show a limited time offer conveys urgency, influencing the user to take action.
+For instance, using a highlight to show a limited-time offer conveys urgency, influencing the user to take action.
 Red fonts/backgrounds are used to warn people about taking undesirable actions.

 How To Use Elements of Typography in UX Design

 Today, most designers understand that fonts play a role in user experience design.
 However, typography is a lot more than just choosing fonts.
 It is a complex combination of how text is arranged in relation to the design.
 This comes from a wide range of factors.

 1. Typefaces and fonts

 A typeface or font is a collection of alphabets, numbers, and punctuation consistent with one design.
 The three basic kinds of typefaces are serif, sans-serif, and decorative fonts.

 - Serif refers to typefaces with a small line or stroke at the end of a larger stroke in a letter or symbol.
 They are used in body text and seen as more readable, especially in print.
 Popular serif typefaces are Times New Roman, Caslon, Garamond, etc.